patters-match/z88/oz/readme.txt

 emulator with the latest OZ installed in slot 1 and boot the "virtual" Z88.

 Important:
-The rom script only works with Mpm Assembler V1.2 build 8 or later.
+The rom script only works with Mpm Assembler V1.3 or later.
 (You will have a fully working version, if you are using the latest sources from the SVN checkout)